cosmos/cosmos-sdk/docs/spec/staking/02_state_transitions.md

 - set `validator.Status` to `Bonded`
 - send the `validator.Tokens` from the `NotBondedTokens` to the `BondedPool` `ModuleAccount`
-- delete record the existing record from `ValidatorByPowerIndex`
+- delete the existing record from `ValidatorByPowerIndex`
-- add an new updated record to the `ValidatorByPowerIndex`
+- add a new updated record to the `ValidatorByPowerIndex`
 - update the `Validator` object for this validator
 - if it exists, delete any `ValidatorQueue` record for this validator